Octobug/notes/software_engineering/software_design/software_architecture/ddia/part_2_distributed_data/07_transactions.md

 - Several transactions are allowed to concurrently read the same object as long as nobody is writing to it.
 - But as soon as anyone wants to write an object, exclusive access is required:
-  - If transaction A has read an object and transaction B wants to write to that object, B must wait until A commits or aborts before it can continue.
-(This ensures that B can't change the object unexpectedly behind A's back.)
+  - If `transaction A` has read an object and `transaction B` wants to write to that object, `B` must wait until `A` commits or aborts before it can continue.
+(This ensures that `B` can't change the object unexpectedly behind `A`'s back.)
-  - If transaction A has written an object and transaction B wants to read that object, B must wait until A commits or aborts before it can continue.
+  - If `transaction A` has written an object and `transaction B` wants to read that object, `B` must wait until `A` commits or aborts before it can continue.
 (Reading an old version of the object is not acceptable in 2PL.)

 In 2PL, writers don't just block other writers; they also block readers and vice versa.